YehudaShapira/xv6-explained/Explanations.md

 ###*Processes*

-A process is the running of a program, including the program’ state and data.
+A process is the running of a program, including the programҠstate and data.
 The state includes such things as:

 -	Memory the program occupied
 -	Memory contents